sbryngelson/sbryngelson/README.md

-Hi there!
+## Hi, I'm Spencer!

-I am Spencer Bryngelson, a Professor at Georgia Tech in the College of Computing.
+* I am a Professor in the [CSE School](https://cse.gatech.edu) within the College of Computing at Georgia Tech.
-I run the [Computaitonal Physics Group](https://comp-physics.group) here at GT.
+* I run the [Computational Physics Group](https://comp-physics.group) here at GT.
+If you're on the hunt for our code, [head over there](https://github.com/comp-physics)!